 You may register to vote if you are at least 18 years of age, a citizen of the United States, a legal resident of the State of Florida and a legal resident of the county in which you seek to be registered.
 Please contact our office for a copy of Voter Residency Guidelines in Florida.

 You may also pre-register on or after your sixteenth (16th) birthday, and may vote in any election occurring on or after your 18th birthday.

 The following persons, who might be otherwise qualified, are not entitled to register or vote:

 A person who has been convicted of any felony by any court of record and who has not had his or her right to vote restored pursuant to law.
 Effective January 8, 2019, Amendment 4, the Voting Restoration Amendment, restores the voting rights of Floridians with felony convictions (excluding murder and sexual offenses) after they complete all terms of their sentence including parole or probation.
 A convicted felon is entitled to request an advisory opinion from the Division of Elections regarding:

 You can start the registration process by using our convenient online Voter Registration Application.

 You may register to vote or obtain a Voter Registration Application at many other locations in Nassau County.
-Click here for a complete list.
+Click here for a complete list of Voter Registration Agencies.

 You may also register to vote in person at the Supervisor of Elections office: